On partition functions and phases of scalars in AdS: Discussion

 It was observed that unlike the flat space, there exists a region in $AdS$ space where both the symmetry breaking and symmetry preserving phases coexist.
 With the present analysis, it has not been possible to study the nature of transition between these two phases as a function of temperature.
 Further in our analysis, we found a region where there exists no solution corresponding to a minimum of the potential.
 The perturbative analysis carried out here could well be valid for small enough temperatures and masses.
 For a more realistic setup one should supplement the phase diagrams by including asymptotically $AdS$ black-holes for high temperatures.
 We would like to address these in future.

 The study of phases of the large $N$ model carried out here may be extended in various directions.
-We would like to understand the implications of the present study on the the dual boundary theory.
+We would like to understand the implications of the present study on the dual boundary theory.
 The analysis of correlation functions at finite temperatures is expected to shed more light on this aspect.
 It would also be interesting to consider the theories including those of fermions on other thermal spaces with maximal symmetry. \\

 {\bf Acknowledgements :} \\ We are grateful to Balachandran Sathiapalan for useful discussions.
-Astha Kakkar acknowledges the support of Department of Science and Technology, Ministry of Science and Technology, Government of India, for the DST INSPIRE Fellowship with the INSPIRE Fellowship Registration Number : IF180721.
+We also thank an anonymous referee of the paper for valuable comments and suggestions.
+Astha Kakkar acknowledges the support of Department of Science and Technology (DST), Ministry of Science and Technology, Government of India, for the DST INSPIRE Fellowship with the INSPIRE Fellowship Registration Number: IF180721.
+S.S. thanks the University Grants Commission (UGC), and DST, New Delhi, India, for providing special assistance and infrastructural support to the Department of Physics, Vidyasagar University, through the SAP and FIST program respectively.